Help! My QA team can’t keep up with development!

 - What is the test trying to do?
 Instead of steps, describe the intent.
 What are you trying to accomplish?

 - What is the test measuring?
-What is being measured in the software.
-Ex: “check that the new config entry is created”.
+What is being measured in the software, e.g., “Check that the new config entry is created.”
 If it’s obvious how to do this, don’t bother spelling it out.
-When we automate, we could implement this in the UI, the API, or as a call to the DB.
+When we automate, we could implement this in the UI, the API or as a call to the DB.

 - The priority.
 The test should have a priority based on how bad the result could be and how likely it is to happen.

-- When you automate, make sure it logs that priority and the scenario that is impacted so you know how to report the severity of the failure.
+- Logging the scenario.
+When you automate, make sure it logs that priority and the scenario that is impacted so you know how to report the severity of the failure.

 - Use a chain of responsibility pattern as an oracle when there are many possible outputs from your inputs.
-This pattern is easy to use, code, and maintain.
-A chain of responsibility pattern is just a series of IF/THEN statements, where each statement calls out to a result and stops the series.
-The first statements should be the worst cases, like “if (A or B) then error #1”.
-Statements get progressively less negative till you have “else success”.
-This way you guarantee that you cover the negative cases and new cases can be added easily without affecting existing ones.
+This pattern is easy to use, code and maintain.
+A chain of responsibility pattern is just a series of IF/THEN statements where each statement calls out to a result and stops the series.
+The first statements should be the worst cases, like “if (A or B) then error #1.”
+Statements get progressively less negative until you get to “else success.”
+This way you guarantee that you cover the negative cases, and new cases can be added easily without affecting existing ones.

 - Use pairwise testing to reduce the number of tests when two or more inputs depend on each other.
 Also use them to reduce the number of tests when you have to run the test under multiple configurations like “Spanish, android, large data set”.
-By combining tests that test pairs of inputs or configurations, you can reduce a test matrix of thousands of tests into 10’s.
-See my blog on pairwise testing for more.
+By combining tests that test pairs of inputs or configurations, you can reduce a test matrix of thousands of tests into 10s.
+See my blog: How to use pairwise testing

-Development and QA engineers should share the same sprint processes, share the same code branch, and sit in the same office, and ideally sit next to each other.
+Development and QA engineers should share the same sprint processes, share the same code branch and sit in the same office — ideally next to each other.